Evolution of Human Languages

 John Bengtson, Association for the Study of Language In Prehistory

-Sergei Starostin, Russian State University for the Humanities
+George Starostin, Russian State University for the Humanities